AryanGithub000/Real-Time-Thread-Sentiment-Analysis/README.md

 - TinyBERT implementation based on [Huawei Noah's Ark Lab](https://github.com/huawei-noah/Pretrained-Language-Model/tree/master/TinyBERT)
 - SHAP library for model interpretability
 - Streamlit for the interactive web application

+## Current Needs:
+There seems to be a problem to run on Hugging Face deployment; can test it locally